angela-ren/syslib2024/Week_8_Reflection.md

-# Week_8_Reflection
+# Week 8 Reflection

 Week 8 brought a challenging moment as I grappled with the PHP installation.
-While attempting to check Apache2 status using the command `Systemctl status apache2`, I hit a roadblock – the system hadn't booted with systemd as the init system, and things spiraled downward.
+While attempting to check Apache2 status using the command `Systemctl status apache2`, I hit a hurdle – the system hadn't booted with systemd as the init system, and things spiraled downward.
 I encountered issues like unrecognized services, non-existent directories, and the ominous "host is down."
 It was days of frustration, feeling utterly lost.
 Uncertain if my Google Cloud setup was at fault or if I was wandering in the command line wilderness,